febinreju/Music-recommendation-system/README.md

 1. **Input a Song**: The user selects a song from the dropdown menu (populated from the Kaggle dataset).
 2. **Recommendation**: Based on the selected song, the app recommends five similar songs using a pre-trained similarity matrix.
 3. **Album Cover**: The album covers for the recommended songs are fetched from the Spotify API and displayed alongside the song names.
+(NOTE: client id and client secret in the app.py section is from spotify for developers.)
 ## 🧠 Code Walkthrough

 ### 1. Loading Data